 Step 1 Open Joyoshare iPasscode Unlocker

-Step 2 Boot iPhone into recovery mode
+Step 2 Boot iPhone into DFU/Recovery Mode

-Step 3 Download and verify the firmware package
+Step 3 Download and Verify the Firmware Package

 Whereafter, it is necessary to confirm that all the information on the screen about your iPhone is correct.
 Then download the firmware package and verify it with the "Download" icon.

-Step 4 Fix iPhone passcode not working
+Step 4 Fix Passcode Not Working on iPhone

-Finally, you just need to touch the "Unlock" button to unzip the firmware package.
+Finally, you just need to hit the "Unlock" button to unzip the firmware package.
 A moment later, your iPhone screen lock will be removed by Joyoshare iPasscode Unlocker.
 Then you can set a passcode anew.